 The Maryland Control Share Acquisition Act provides that "control shares" of a Maryland corporation acquired in a "control share acquisition" have no voting rights except to the extent approved by stockholders by a vote of two-thirds of the votes entitled to be cast on the matter.
 Shares of stock owned by the acquirer, by officers or by employees who are directors of the corporation, are excluded from shares entitled to vote on the matter.
 "Control shares" are voting shares of stock which, if aggregated with all other shares of stock owned by the acquirer or in respect of which the acquirer can exercise or direct the exercise of voting power (except solely by virtue of a revocable proxy), would entitle the acquirer to exercise voting power in electing directors within specified ranges of voting power.
 Control shares do not include shares the acquiring person is then entitled to vote as a result of having previously obtained stockholder approval.
 A "control share acquisition" means the acquisition of issued and outstanding control shares.
-The control share acquisition statute does not apply: (1) to shares acquired in a merger, consolidation or statutory share exchange if the Maryland corporation is a party to the transaction; or (2) to acquisitions approved or exempted by the charter or bylaws of the Maryland corporation.
+The control share acquisition statute does not apply: (1) to shares acquisitions approved or exempted by the charter or bylaws of the Maryland corporation.
 Our bylaws contain a provision exempting from the Control Share Acquisition Act any and all acquisitions of our stock by any person.
 There can be no assurance that this provision will not be amended or eliminated at any time in the future.

-Maryland law and our organizational documents limit our rights and the rights of our stockholders to recover claims against our directors and officers, which could reduce stockholders' and our recovery against them if they cause us to incur losses.
+Maryland law and our organizational documents limit our rights and the rights of our stockholders to recover claims against our directors and officers, which could reduce your and our recovery against them if they cause us to incur losses.